PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 17:12:58
+Last updated: 2024-04-13 17:15:19
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: It's going to be legen... wait for it - and I hope you're not lactose-intolerant cause the second half of that word is ...dary! - Barney Stinson